akhilrajmailbox/GoLang-K8s-service/README.md

 * using `persistentVolumeClaim` for MongoDB and Hello wold Application

+**Note The `storageclass` Configuration is not mandatory to run this services, but I conifgured to showcase how we can achieve high throughput / io operation and capability to increase the disk size anytime even in production system**

 ## Local Deployment (docker-compose deployment)

 for Local testing purpose, `docker-compose and docker` can be used.